- Introduction

 Again I am using the --isolated option to use the default rules only.

-Lets accept those changes and let Ruff format the code:
+let’s accept those changes and let Ruff format the code:

 ruff format .\example.py # Apply the formatting changes

-The final code is now:
+The final code now looks like this:

 from pprint import pprint